Giveth/giveth-wiki/wiki/documentation/future.md

 4. Delegate Donations
 5. Freeze a delegate

-In reality we could then see DACs that have for example the following settings:
+As an example, we can assume following setting for DACs:

 1. At least 51% of DAC's Delegates to nominate new Delegate
 2. At least 70% to remove a Delegate